 Dynamically replace configuration file

-When switch will renew IP address it receives the options in DHCP ACK packet and process is started again.
-If there is no change nothing will be done.
-When there is change in image and/or configuration file this will be implemented and switch will be reloaded with new configuration.
-Within production network infrastructures this needs to be planned during maintance windows.
+When switch will renew IP address, it receives the options in DHCP ACK packet and process starts again.
+If there is no change, nothing will be done.
+When there is change in image or configuration file, this will be implemented and switch will be reloaded with new configuration.
+Within production network infrastructures, this needs to be planned during maintenance windows.

-When everything is configured the Provision switch can be started and these automation features can be tested and or implemented within network infrastructure to simplify configuration and software updates.
+When everything is configured, the ProVision switch can be started and these automation features can be tested and implemented within network infrastructure to simplify configuration and software updates.

 Additional links

-Contacts:

-Name: Dobias van Ingen

-Mail: dobias.vaningen@hp.com

-More information for the Provision switch series can be found at: hp.com/networking

-Manuals for the HP Networking products can be found at: http://h17007.www1.hp.com/us/en/networking/library/index.aspx#
+Manuals for the HP Networking products can be found at http://h17007.www1.hp.com/us/en/networking/library/index.aspx#

 Learn more at hp.com/networking